 One thing we all need to remember is that tirades, rants, and name-calling will never win over someone who disagrees.
 It might make you feel better momentarily, but after a while, you may regret some of the things you said in the heat of the moment.
 Even if you don't, friends who have been subjected to your outbursts may walk a wide berth around you in the future.

 You may not care, and if that's the case, this isn't for you.
-However, if you are concerned even a tiny bit, here are some suggestions on how you can show respect for others as you talk about your political beliefs:
+However, if you are concerned even a tiny bit, here are some suggestions on how you can show respect for others as you talk about your political beliefs.

 - Know what you and others can handle.
 If you are someone who loves a heavy-duty political debate, go right ahead and have at it.
 On the other hand, if you are easily offended and get your hackles up when someone attacks your political views, don't let the conversation go in that direction.
 There is no point in damaging an otherwise healthy relationship for the sake of a political conversation that will leave you feeling hurt or angry.

 - Listen.
 Give everyone a chance to speak before you break into a long discussion.
-Speaking from experience, I know it's difficult not to interrupt when you agree or disagree strongly with something that is said.
+Speaking from experience, we know it's difficult not to interrupt when you agree or disagree strongly with something that is said.

 - Avoid an accusatory tone.
 If a debate ensues, try to keep your tone even and without any hint of accusing someone of being anything negative (stupid, unenlightened, immoral, or anything that can start a heated argument).

 - Avoid name-calling.
 The second someone calls another person in the group a derogatory name, the discussion is on dangerous ground.
 Don't be that person.